 North Broadway Avenue in Burns, Oregon.
 Population 2,806.
 Rural southeast Oregon.

 A decade ago, on the other side of the state, the temperature hovered at freezing while a pregnant mother stood at a bus stop with her two small children.
-The mother clutched the children in each hand, shielding their faces from the cold bite of the wind.
+She clutched the children in each hand, shielding their faces from the bite of the wind.

 Her name is Allison Bonato-Garcia and, at this point in her life, was a recently single mother after her husband was incarcerated.
 On this particular day, she was taking her children in for routine check-ups, and planning how to move to Tillamook to stay with her parents.

-Today, after a challenging decade and move––and with help from the community––Allison now works for Tillamook County Public Health where she helps the same young mothers and community members access critical health resources.
+Today, after a challenging decade and move––and with help from the community––Allison works in public health in Tillamook County where she helps the same young mothers and community members access critical health resources.

 Allison Bonato-Garcia now helps those struggling to make ends meet in Tillamook County.